AcademySoftwareFoundation/rez/docs/source/building_packages.rst

 Building packages
 =================

-Rez packages can be built and locally installed using the ``rez-build`` tool.
+Rez packages can be built and locally installed using the :ref:`rez-build` tool.
 This tool performs the following actions:

 * Iterates over a package's :doc:`variants <variants>`